MathSEE-Modeling-Week/Modeling-Week/README.md

 ### 5.2 Markov Chain Monte Carlo
 In this section you will explore the general principles of the Markov Chain Monte Carlo (MCMC) method, with a focus on the Metropolis-Hastings algorithm.
 The [notebook](UQ/MCMC.ipynb) demonstrates how to apply MCMC sampling to a 2D target distribution and provides an example using an UM-Bridge benchmark as target distribution.
 MCMC can be used to solve inverse UQ problems.
 Try implementing the given 2D target distribution as an UM-Bridge model (server) and the introduced Metropolis-Hastings algorithm as an UM-Bridge client.
 You can find a sample solution for the model [here](UQ/MCMC_posterior_server.ipynb) and for the client [here](UQ/MCMC_client.ipynb).

+### 5.3.
+Mulitlevel Monte Carlo
+If you are interested in looking deeper in the Multilevel Monte Carlo method, you can check [this notebook](UQ/Exercise_MLMC.ipynb).

 ---

 ### The Benefit of UM-Bridge